 The Bible does not attempt to give us any timelines, but focuses on the relationship aspects and the important events in the broad story.
 The focus in the Torah stories is the relationship with Yahweh (God revealed to Abraham and his descendants, like Jacob/Israel, Ishmael and others).

 The Hyksos became indigenized in many respects, however, such as adopting Seth as their favored God.
 The god On was also still honored at this period.
-The Exodus story tells us that Joseph was married to a daughter of Potiphera, the High Priest of On.
+The Exodus story reflects characteristics of the era, though without a clear time-frame as we would understnad from our modern western perspective.
+Exodus tells us that Joseph was married to a daughter of Potiphera, the High Priest of On.